saswatijena/aws-dva-c02-notes/EC2.md

 - code can be uploaded from local machine or public s3 bucket
 - you can store your code in code commit, but must use elastic baenstalk cli

+- fargate : serverless : you dont need to worry about the underlying EC2 instances!
+- ECR : container registry : this is where you can store your container images. docker or windows container

 # Cloudformation
 - manage, configure and provision aws resources/infrastructure as code
 - uses yaml or json template